 Myth #1: I just need to eat a lot of vegetables.

 This won’t work because chances are, you WILL get hungry.
-People often think that a plant-based diet is just about the fruits and veggies, but it’s really inclusive of whole grains, legumes like kidney beans, chickpeas, and soy, starchy veggies like potatoes and yams and some nuts and seeds.
+People often think that a plant-based diet is just about fruits and veggies, but it’s really inclusive of whole grains, legumes like kidney beans, chickpeas, and soy, starchy veggies like potatoes and yams, and some nuts and seeds.

-While a meal made with a pile of vegetables can make your stomach feel fuller, if you include a source of protein such as tofu or lentils it will take a little longer to digest and keep you full longer.
+While a meal made with a pile of vegetables can make your stomach feel fuller, including a source of protein, such as tofu or lentils, will take a little longer to digest and keep you full for longer.
 Add beans to your salad or a ¼ cup of brown rice.
 Eat a salsa-topped yam alongside your steamed veggies.

-TAKEAWAY: Plant-based eating does not mean only veggies.
+TAKEAWAY: Plant-based eating doesn't mean only eating vegetables.

 Myth #2: You have to think about protein

-Protein has been big in the news over the past few years, and as a consequence, people are confused.
+Protein has been a significant topic in the news over the past few years, and as a result, people are confused.
 We do indeed need protein along with carbohydrates and fats.
 Whole foods provided by nature offer the ideal amount of protein.
 But if we take a look at what nature provides, we see that the amount of protein we need to survive is less than most think.

 According to the US Department of Agriculture’s Recommended Daily Allowance, our protein needs are about 10% of our daily diet.